 - The equity in your home.
 Equity is the value of your home less the balance of your mortgage.
 If your home is valued at $250,000 and you have a mortgage balance of $150,000 in your home, you have $100,000 in equity.
 Lenders typically want to see you have at least 15% equity in your home.
 For a $250,000 home, that would be $37,500 in equity.

 - Your credit score.
 Lenders also look at how you’ve handled credit in the past.
 They use your credit score as an indicator.
 Your credit score is a computer-generated snapshot of your credit history.
 Making late payments, having accounts in collections and carrying high credit card balances lowers your score.
 In general, you’ll need at least a 620 credit score to qualify.
 As the banking industry changes after a massive run on the market, you might see changes in the qualifications lenders require.
 The higher your credit score, the lower your HELOC interest rate will be.
 Credit approval starts here.
 Plus, it can impact your upfront costs.
 You can check the minimum score accepted by several banks with Benzinga.

 Best Lenders for a HELOC

-What’s the best mortgage company for a HELOC?
+What’s the best mortgage company for a HELOC on your primary residence?
 Here are Benzinga’s picks.

 When You Should Consider a HELOC

 Since a HELOC is a flexible credit line, there are several scenarios where one might make sense.